General Robust Bayes Pseudo-Posterior: Exponential Convergence results with Applications: A general form of the -posterior distribution

-Now, under this I-NH set-up, we can define the $R^{(\alpha)}$-posterior by suitably extending the definition of the $\alpha$-likelihood function $q_n^{(\alpha)}(\underline{\boldsymbol{x}}_n|\boldsymbol{\theta})$ from its IID~version in (\ref{EQ:alpha-likelihood}) keeping in mind the general requirement (\ref{EQ:alpha-likelihood_gen}).
-Borrowing ideas from \cite{Ghosh/Basu:2013}, who have developed the MDPDE for the I-NH set-up, and following the intuition behind the construction of the $\alpha$-likelihood (\ref{EQ:alpha-likelihood}) of \cite{Ghosh/Basu:2016}, one possible extended definition for the $\alpha$-likelihood in the I-NH case can be given by
+Now, under this INH set-up, we can define the $R^{(\alpha)}$-posterior by suitably extending the definition of the $\alpha$-likelihood function $q_n^{(\alpha)}(\underline{\boldsymbol{x}}_n|\boldsymbol{\theta})$ from its IID~version in (\ref{EQ:alpha-likelihood}) keeping in mind the general requirement (\ref{EQ:alpha-likelihood_gen}).
+Borrowing ideas from \cite{Ghosh/Basu:2013}, who have developed the MDPDE for the INH set-up, and following the intuition behind the construction of the $\alpha$-likelihood (\ref{EQ:alpha-likelihood}) of \cite{Ghosh/Basu:2016}, one possible extended definition for the $\alpha$-likelihood in the INH case can be given by